-For some children, war can seem very exciting.
-The Second World War provided many thrilling stories of heroic deeds.
-These fed the imaginations of boys who grew up reading adventure comics in the years that followed.
+For some children, war can seem exciting.
+Thrilling stories of heroism fed the imaginations of boys and girls who grew up reading adventure comics in the years that followed the Second World War.
 However, the reality of growing up in wartime was very different.

-Many children were also separated from their families and evacuated to the countryside or abroad to keep them safe from enemy bombing.
-Although this was an adventure for some, for others it was very distressing.
+Many children were evacuated abroad or to the countryside to keep them safe from enemy bombing.
+While this was an adventure for some, for others it was very distressing.

-Children who were not evacuated, or who returned too soon to the cities, had to endure the nightly terror of the Blitz of 1940-41, and later the attacks from flying bombs (‘doodlebugs’) and rockets.
+Children who were not evacuated, or who returned to their homes in the cities too soon, had to endure the nightly terror of the Blitz of 1940-41, and later attacks from flying bombs (‘doodlebugs’) and rockets.

 Born in July 1939, on the eve of the Second World War, Antony Mallaby spent his early childhood in Camberley, Surrey.
-He was only six years old when the conflict ended and, being so young, was only dimly aware of what the war was all about.
+He was only six years old by the time the conflict ended and, being so young, was only dimly aware of what the war was all about.

-However, many of the sights and sounds, such as searchlights, air raid warnings and doodlebugs, were vividly impressed on his mind.
+However, many of the sights and sounds - searchlights, air raid warnings and doodlebugs - were vividly impressed on his mind.

 These dressing gowns, decorated with military badges, belonged to Antony.
 They helped him gain an awareness of the war.

 His father collected many of the badges and others came from family friends and relatives.
-They formed a special connection for Antony, especially after his father's death.
+They were a great comfort to Antony, especially after his father's death.
 It was his mother’s idea to sew them onto the dressing gowns.

 Of particular importance to Antony were the badges relating to his father’s service in the Far East, such as the red fighting cock of the 23rd Indian Division and the red shield and white sword of the Fourteenth Army.